StarsoftAnalysis/ESP8266AlarmClock/README.md

 ## Features

 * Gets the current time from the internet using the network time protocol, automatically adjusting for daylight savings in the local timezone.
+* Set the timezone via the web page.
 * Seven separate alarms -- one for every day of the week.
-* Colon flashes every second, and stays on if the next alarm is set.
+* Colon flashes every second, but stays on if the next alarm is set.
-* RTTTL alarm melody.
+* RTTTL alarm melody: set your own tune via the web page.

 ## To do

-* Allow tune selection on web page.
 * Volume control
 * Set alarm (and time) via the buttons.

-## Possibly later

-* WiFi connection details on the webpage.

-## Customisation

-Some adjustments require changes to the source code...

-* Timezone (defaults to Europe/London)
-* Alarm tune.

 ## Instructions